 Increasing demand for luxury goods in China and other emerging markets

-Luxury consumption in China has seen double digit growth in recent years as a result of rapid economic growth and rising standards of living in China.
-Despite weak macro-economic conditions globally and a threat to China's economy from surging inflation, luxury goods sales continue to grow strong in China.
-The Chinese market is expected to account for 20% of global luxury sales in 2015.
+Luxury consumption in China has seen double-digit growth in recent years as a result of rapid economic growth and rising standards of living.
+Despite weak macroeconomic conditions globally and a threat to China's economy from surging inflation, luxury goods sales continue to grow strong in China.
+China is expected to account for 20% of global luxury sales in 2015.
 However, nearly two-thirds of these purchases are made outside China, so the full value of growth from these expected increases in luxury spending will not be seen in revenues from China.

 Emerging markets will see the highest growth in new openings of directly-operated stores in the coming years.

 Increased competition from upcoming fashion companies such as Michael Kors